 Working with partners like the Royal Flying Doctors Service, Ambulance Victoria and engineers from RMIT University, we plan to integrate brain imaging into emergency planes and helicopters to develop the world’s first air stroke ambulances.

-This will require the design of ultra-lightweight and low-cost brain imaging devices that will provide essential images of patients’ brains. during flight.
+This will require the design of ultra-lightweight and low-cost brain imaging devices that will provide essential images of patients’ brains at the scene of the stroke.

-Regardless of geographical location, brain images would then be sent immediately to city-based stroke physicians can diagnose the type of stroke that has occurred – within minutes.
+Regardless of geographical location, brain images would then be sent immediately to city-based stroke physicians who will then diagnose the type of stroke that has occurred – within minutes.
 This overcomes a major gap in care as stroke physicians are rarely located in rural hospital settings.

 Our research plan

 Our national team is ready to tackle this massive global problem and to address an enormous unmet clinical need.

 We know stroke is the second most common cause of death globally and a leading cause of disability.
 In Australia, there are about 38,000 stroke events annually, or more than 100 a day, according to the Australian Institute of Health and Welfare.
 The Stroke Foundation’s data from Deloitte Access Economics tells us that 27,428 Australians will experience their first stroke in a 12-month period.
 Unfortunately, many survivors of a first stroke will have another, especially if prevention medication is not taken and recommended lifestyle changes are not maintained.